 The groomer gains their victim’s trust by working out what their needs are.
 They will particularly draw on a child’s feelings of loneliness, their need for care and their desire to be loved.

 The groomer may then fill the void in the child’s needs.
 They may provide drink, drugs, somewhere to stay and thoughtful gifts – but most significantly, the groomer will make the child feel loved, special and understood.

 Isolating the child

-The groomer may encourage the child to cut contact with friends and family – and then assume a protective and understanding role to fill those voids.
+The abuser may encourage the child or young person to cut contact with friends and family.
+Damaging or breaking relationships with family and friends creates a sense of ‘us and them’.
+The groomer can then assume a protective and understanding role to fill those voids.

 Sexualising the relationship